Rabib24/DigitalCampusProject/Documentation/Implementation/task_completion_summary.md

 ## Project Overview
 This document summarizes the completion of all requested tasks for the Digital Campus project, which included implementing a complete authentication system, integrating faculty dashboard components with real backend APIs, completing the database schema, and enhancing the RBAC system with attribute-based permissions.

+As of December 2025, the project has evolved significantly with the addition of a comprehensive course enrollment system and other enhancements.

 ## Completed Tasks

 ### ✅ Task 1: Implement Complete JWT Authentication System